-Sleep is an equal essential as air, water, and food.
-Unfortunately for most of us, we simply do not get enough of it.
+Sleep is an equally essential to air, water, and food.
+Unfortunately, most of us simply do not get enough of it.
 Adequate sleep is crucially important for workers in transportation such as pilots, air traffic controllers, train engineers, truck drivers.
-The Air Force wanted to know how long they could keep their pilots awake and found almost all became delirious after 3 to 4 days without sleep.
+The Air Force conducted a test beginning in 2002 to see how sleep deprivation affected their pilots.
+Of the several hundred participants they found almost all became delirious after 3 to 4 days without sleep.
 The conclusion?
 Without adequate sleep, there was a high probability the pilots would crash their jets.

 Even one all-nighter impacts our motor skills to the same degree as being drunk.

-Studies show a direct correlation between lack of sleep and auto crashes by teenagers on their way to school!
+Studies show a direct correlation between lack of sleep and auto crashes by teenagers on their morning drive to school!
 Teenagers possess a different circadian rhythm than adults and younger children.
 School administrators are beginning to rethink school start times for our teens.

 Do you know the best sleeping position for you?
-Here are the pros and cons of different sleeping positions, the best pillow to use, how to make sleeping more comfortable if you have pain and what your sleep position says about your personality.
+Here are the pros and cons of different sleeping positions, the best pillow to use, how to make sleeping more comfortable if you have pain, how to get the deepest sleep possible and what your sleep position says about your personality.

 There are three main sleep positions with variations on all three.
 The primary ones are side-sleepers (fetals, yearners, and logs); back sleepers (starfish and soldiers), and stomach sleepers (the freefallers).

-If you sleep on your side, you are not alone as most people are side-sleepers.
+If you sleep on your side, you are not alone.
+Most people are side-sleepers.
 Some curl up into a fetal position while others look like a log.
 We have the cuddlers, spooners and those who sleep face to face rebreathing each other's air...hummm.
 Most people sleep on the same side of the bed for a lifetime.

 PROS: Side-sleeping is good for overall health.
-Your body is basically aligned with less excess pressure on any organ.
+Your body is basically aligned with less pressure on any one organ.
 It's better to bend your knees slightly and avoid over flexing your neck forward.

 Pregnant women are advised to sleep on their left side with extra pillows.
-Left-sided sleeping is the perfect birthing position for the baby (left side, head down) and also helps Mom avoid back pain and indigestion.
+Left-sided sleeping is the perfect birthing position for baby (left side, head down).
+It also helps Mom avoid back pain and indigestion.
 Tucking a small pillow between the stomach and the bed helps to support the belly.
 Putting another pillow between the knees helps to keep the sacroiliac joint in alignment.